 Even as the polling gave him the edge, it was clear that he was not well liked.
 One might have worried about this unpopularity of his.
 Of course, the second round vote margin was widely interpreted as a rejection of the extreme right rather than an embrace of Macron’s centrism.
 And he himself appeared to be contrite in his victory speech, promising to do more to listen to the people in his second term.
 But I can empathize with French commentators lamenting the disintegration of center-left and center-right dialogue – and Le Pen’s steady rise over the years (even if she herself has announced she won’t run again).

 Looking to the Legislative Elections in June 2022

 The real challenge, though, is the implications for the legislative elections in June.
-And here, it is useful to segue from the presidential to the legislative – from Round Three of this case study to Round Four.
-We are in the midst of the campaign for the National Assembly, the French lower house of parliament that is more like the House of Commons in the UK than the House of Representatives in the US.
-Although the French system has more presidential power than the US system, it still has a parliamentary format for its National Assembly.
+And here, it is useful to set the stage for a segue from the presidential to the legislative – from Round Three of this case study to Round Four.
+The National Assembly is the French lower house of parliament that is more like the House of Commons in the UK than the House of Representatives in the US.
+(The upper house or French Senate is itself similar to the British House of Lords and certainly has a more limited role in governance than the US Senate!)
+Although the French system of governance has more presidential power than either the US or British system, it still has a parliamentary format for this National Assembly.
 The Prime Minister and his or her cabinet are technically accountable to the National Assembly.
-Nonetheless, the French now hold their parliamentary elections shortly after the presidential in order to facilitate a parliamentary majority in line with the president.
-So here we are in the midst of that process, with lots of fluidity in the names and numbers.
+Furthermore, the French now hold their parliamentary elections shortly after the presidential in order to facilitate a parliamentary majority in line with the president.